dukeofharen/httplaceholder/docs/docs.md

 On this page, you can import an HTTP archive (or HAR for short) to create stubs based on it.
 An HTTP archive file is a JSON file that is a representation of a set of requests with its corresponding response.
 Most modern browsers allow you to copy or download the HAR file.

 ![](img/ui/stub_har_form.png)
-_On this form, you can import a HAR file by pasting the contents of the HAR._
+_On this form, you can import a HAR file by pasting the contents of the HAR.
+You can also upload a HAR file._

 ![](img/ui/stub_har_form_review.png)
 _When pressing the "Import HTTP archive" button, you will see the stubs that will be added.
 You will have the option to directly save the stubs, edit the stubs before saving or resetting and starting over._